 Do apartments come with furniture?
 Some do and some do not.
-It depends on what you want and need.
-This guide will bring you closer to making a decision.
+We explain further.

 Which apartments come with furniture?

 Apartments that come with furniture are commonly referred to as “furnished apartments”, while those without are referred to as “unfurnished apartments” or simply apartments.